flyteorg/flyte/flytectl/docs/source/gen/flytectl_sandbox.rst

 ::

-  -h, --help   help for register
+  -h, --help   help for sandbox

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~